michael-trovato/advanced-macro-calculator/README.md

 #### Weight Gain Per Week:

 A maximum gain of 1 lb per week is implemented.
-However, it is recommended to target 0.25 lbs per week to minimize fat gain.
+However, it is recommended to target 0.25 lbs to 0.5 lbs per week to minimize fat gain.

 ### Warning: